Radar Tracking and Jamming

 Inserting an aerostat into the scenario

 You will simulate an aerostat flying near Mount St. Helens.
 The aerostat is tethered at 10,000 ft above ground level (AGL).
-An easy way to do this in STK, if you're not taking drift into your analysis, is by using a Place () object.
+An easy way to do this in the STK application, if you're not taking drift into your analysis, is by using a Place () object.

 Latitude 46.1173 deg